 Several more months went by of me seeing the neurologist and then being referred to the Dystonia specialist.
 That was ruled out as well.
 At this point a year had passed.
 The worst year of my life.
 The Dystonia specialist suggested I see the Oral Surgery department.
 What?!
 The Oral Surgery department you say?
 What a novel idea!
 The million dollar question is why wasn’t I referred to them in the first place since MY PROBLEM IS IN MY JAW!!!!!

-June of 2015, I had my first appointment with Dr. Kinon Lechelop and one of his fellows.
-I met with the fellow first.
+June of 2015, I had my first appointment with Dr. Kinon Lechelop and one of his fellows, Dr. Swanson.
+I met with Dr. Swanson first.
 He asked my symptoms, listened like he cared and right then and there told me what was wrong with my jaw.
 He explained that I had anterior disc displacement without reduction.
 In layman’s terms this means a year earlier when I couldn’t close my mouth after taking out the mouth guard, the disc had moved out of place and had been displaced for a year which was why I was in such pain, and couldn’t open my mouth.
 By this point in my life, I was leery of everything and wasn’t sure this wasn’t just another false hope.
 He then stated, “Let me take an x-ray and I’ll show you.”
 WHAT?!
 An x-ray?!
 Another novel idea.
 Wish I had thought of that!
 He took an x-ray and showed me the differences in my left and right jaw.
 Clearly the painful jaw was different and confirmed what he had told me.
 Dr. Lechelop spoke with me also and agreed with the diagnosis.
 I cried tears of joy because now I had someone who listened and heard me and wanted to help.
 They explained that I would need surgery to put the disc back in place and then he would screw it in so it wouldn’t come out of place again.
 He asked to see the MRI that had been done earlier for Dr. Not-So-Smart-Or-Nice.
 I sent the MRI to Dr. Lechelop and he called me within a few days.
 With shock in his voice he asked, “This is your MRI?”
 Why, yes of course it is.
 What else would it be?
 He informed me that no one had read the MRI, it was impossible because it wasn’t even readable the quality was so bad.
 Back I went to MUSC to have another MRI from a real professional.

 Surgery was set for August 13, 2015.
 I was so excited.
 I couldn’t wait to be normal again.
 I finally felt validated by someone who knew and understood what I was going through.
 They really wanted to help me.
 Dr. Lechelop trains the other interns/fellows, whatever they are.
 He is superior in his field.